NavigationContentFooter

 There are significant benefits to setting up an Nginx HTTPS reverse proxy:

-• Load Balancing: An Nginx reverse proxy can perform load balancing which helps distribute client requests evenly across backend servers.
+• Load balancing: An Nginx reverse proxy can perform load balancing which helps distribute client requests evenly across backend servers.
 It also improves redundancy.
 If one server goes down, the reverse proxy reroutes requests to a different server according to the routing policy.

-• Increased Security: An Nginx reverse proxy also acts as a line of defense for your backend servers.
+• Increased security: An Nginx reverse proxy also acts as a line of defense for your backend servers.
 Configuring a reverse proxy ensures that the identity of your backend servers remains unknown.

-• Easy Logging and Auditing: Since there is only one single point of access when an Nginx reverse proxy is implemented, logging and auditing becomes much simpler.
+• Easy logging and auditing: Since there is only one single point of access when an Nginx reverse proxy is implemented, logging and auditing becomes much simpler.

 Before you start

-To complete the actions presented on this page, you must have:
+To complete the actions presented below, you must have:

-• You have an account and are logged into the Scaleway console
+• A Scaleway account logged into the console

-• You have configured your SSH key
+• An SSH key

 Installing and configuring Nginx